Failsafe787/HMM-Rabiner/README.md

 has been produced by the heat pump while it was in heating or cooling mode

 ## Source Code
-You can download this project (made with Eclipse 18-09 and JDK 1.8.0) by [clicking here](https://github.com/subwave07/HMM-Rabiner/archive/masterv1.zip) or using the command
+You can download this project source code (made with Eclipse 18-09 and JDK 1.8.0) by [clicking here](https://github.com/subwave07/HMM-Rabiner/archive/masterv1.zip) or using the command

 ```git clone https://github.com/subwave07/HMM-Rabiner```